sparkmicro/Ki-nTree/README.md

 - Revamp category selection based on hierarchical structure from InvenTree ([reference](https://github.com/sparkmicro/Ki-nTree/issues/87))
 - Allow user to decide the category code to use for IPN
 - Add "Synchronize" menu option to pull InvenTree parts data into KiCad
+- Enable option to download and save PDF files locally/to server storage

 ##### Improvements